Li Auto Inc ADR (LI) Shares Decline Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for LI stocks, with Jefferies repeating the rating for LI by listing it as a “Buy.”
 The predicted price for LI in the upcoming period, according to Jefferies is $20.66 based on the research report published on November 28, 2022 of the previous year 2022.

-Volatility was left at 3.05%, however, over the last 30 days, the volatility rate increased by 3.59%, as shares surge +7.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.26% lower at present.
+Volatility was left at 3.19%, however, over the last 30 days, the volatility rate increased by 3.04%, as shares surge +20.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.78% upper at present.

 Stock Fundamentals for LI